 “That might be.
 But keep it all within her at what cost?”

 “At the cost of her own growth, I imagine,” he replied.

 “Far better to lose sight of yourself from the eyes of others than to do so from your own head,” she said, thinking.
 “We can be persuaded to wear glasses, but yours would be a loss you might not soon forget.
 It will eat at her from the inside until there is nothing left.”

 “But true.
 You know this.
-You do not fight a darkness with darkness.
+You do not fight darkness with darkness.
 Only light repels the dark.”

 “Why do you not tell her this when you are with her?” he asked her.

 “Because I fear I’m too passionate in my speech.
-As you well know I am not very good with verbal persuasion.”
+As you well know I am not very good at verbal persuasion.”

 He chuckled.
 “Yes, just perhaps a mite tactless, if I were to be bold.”

 “You are bold.
 That’s why subtlety is not my strongest suit.”

 “Are you making accusations now,” he smiled down at her.